cloudiator/colosseum/documentation/api/Examples.md

 ### 7. Instantiate the application.

-Create a new application instance [GET /api/applicationInstance](entities/ApplicationInstance.md).
+Create a new application instance [POST /api/applicationInstance](entities/ApplicationInstance.md).

 ### 8. Install the application component on the virtual machine